 Pro Tip: Coat the rims of your cocktail glasses in cinnamon sugar, rather than just sugar.
 The extra dose of spice will render this delightful cocktail even more autumnal than it already is.

 Why We Love It: Everything about this punch—from its appearance to its flavor blend—feels fall-appropriate.
 Plus, the pumpkin motif is Halloween-friendly without being Halloween-exclusive.
 If you love the drink, you can continue serving it well into November.
-(Pumpkins are Thanksgiving-friendly too, after all.)

 The Recipe: Apple Pumpkin Beer Cocktails